MicrosoftDocs/dynamics365smb-docs/business-central/index.md

 [!INCLUDE[d365fin](includes/d365fin_md.md)] is fast to implement, easy to configure, and simplicity guides innovations in product design, development, implementation, and usability.
 In the navigation panel to the left, you can find information about using [!INCLUDE[d365fin](includes/d365fin_md.md)] in your company.

-You can also start with the [Get started with Microsoft Dynamics 365 Business Central](/learn/paths/get-started-dynamics-365-business-central/) learning path on [Microsoft Learn](/learn/dynamics365/business-central?WT.mc_id=dyn365bc_landingpage-docs).
+You can also [visit our video library](across-videos.md), or start with the [Get started with Microsoft Dynamics 365 Business Central](/learn/paths/get-started-dynamics-365-business-central/) learning path on [Microsoft Learn](/learn/dynamics365/business-central?WT.mc_id=dyn365bc_landingpage-docs).

 > [!NOTE]
 > Unless otherwise specified, the content on the Docs.microsoft.com site reflects the latest version of [!INCLUDE[prodshort](includes/prodshort.md)] online.
 If your organization uses a different version of [!INCLUDE[prodshort](includes/prodshort.md)] online, then some capabilities might not yet be available.
 Also, if your organization uses [!INCLUDE[prodshort](includes/prodshort.md)] on-premises, you might be using an earlier version.
 For more information, see [Frequently Asked Questions](across-faq.md).